 Microsoft-owned LinkedIn offers a social selling product that aims to improve your prospecting across its platform.
 LinkedIn Sales Navigator serves up tailored lead recommendations, allows you to create lists of these leads, imports your Salesforce contact data, and gives you real-time updates on your leads and contacts.
 It also offers more LinkedIn features, such as unlocking full profiles for people not in your network, and the ability to access co-workers' LinkedIn networks.

 The drawback here is that it's only for LinkedIn, not other social channels.

-If you're in the market for a social sales solution, check out the ranking of our top 25 sales management apps.
+If you're in the market for a social sales solution, check out our ranking of the top sales management apps.